 12.2.3.
 Freedom of movement of goods

-Articles 28 to 30 of the EC Treaty establish

-the principle of the free movement of goods.

-Member States may not maintain or impose

-barriers to trade, except in special circumstances.
-The goods that may be legally sold

-on the market of one Member State may be

-also sold in all other Member States.

-Therefore, the authorities of the destination Member States will acknowledge the standards to which the product conforms in the Member State of origin: this is referred to as the principle of mutual recognition.
+Articles 28 to 30 of the EC Treaty establish the principle of the free movement of goods.
+The member states may not maintain or impose barriers to trade in areas that have not been the subject of Community harmonization, except in special circumstances.
+The goods that may be legally sold on the market of one member state may be also sold in all other member states.
+Therefore, the authorities of the destination member states will acknowledge the standards to which the product conforms in the member state of origin: this is referred to as the principle of mutual recognition.

 Measures were adopted that provide for and govern such aspects as basic technical standards, product certification and metrological definitions in order to ensure the free movement of goods within the European Union.

-Since there are goods for which common harmonized standards have been introduced on the basis of directives, rules, etc., and goods for which there are no harmonized standards, the Acquis Communautaire is usually divided into harmonised and non-harmonised areas with respect to the free movement of goods.
+Since there are goods for which common harmonized standards have been introduced on the basis of directives, rules, etc., and goods for which there are no harmonized standards, the Acquis Communautaire is usually divided into harmonized and non-harmonized areas with respect to the free movement of goods.

 In accordance with the so-called 'golden rule' of European legislation, the principle of the free movement of goods applies in the event that there is no specific harmonization regulation in a given area.
-The new approach to the European product law is based on the principle of self-certification and the presumption of conformity to harmonised standards.
+The new approach to the European product law is based on the principle of self-certification and the presumption of conformity to harmonized standards.